 With state budgets facing tough choices after the Coronavirus pandemic, could the issue of online gaming and poker resurface?
 That remains to be seen but many government officials will be looking for additional tax revenue and iGaming remains an easy option.
 So far these states are the only ones offering legal, real-money online poker in the US:

-Nevada — (Poker sites include WSOP.com.
+Nevada online poker — (Poker sites include WSOP.com.
 This platform is the largest in the country and produces the biggest prize and player pools because of its interstate shared liquidity market with NJ and Delaware).

-Delaware — (Poker sites include 888poker, the state’s only online poker operation through an agreement with the state.
+Delaware online poker — (Poker sites include 888poker, the state’s only online poker operation through an agreement with the state.
 888 also offers the state’s only online casino gaming).

 As noted earlier, Michigan has legalized online poker but no operators have gone live yet.
 West Virginia online poker is also coming soon.

 With a population of almost 13 million people, Illinois would become the largest online poker state if it ever did legalize the virtual game.
-With so many states bordering it – Kentucky, Indiana, Missouri, Iowa, and Wisconsin — players in neighboring states might be willing to cross the border for major events and series.
+With so many states bordering it – Kentucky, Indiana, Missouri, Iowa, and Wisconsin — players in neighboring states might be willing to cross the border for major online poker events and tournament series.

 That’s obviously not the case yet and in the meantime players in Illinois will have to check out sites like Global Poker.

 How to play free online poker in Illinois